Saint Mary's Academy and College

 Saint Mary's Academy and College is a religious school of the Society of St. Pius X located in St. Marys, Kansas.

 The original St. Mary's College

 The original college at this location, St. Mary's College, was founded by the Jesuits in 1848 as an Indian mission.
 The school is the site of the first cathedral west of the Missouri River and east of the Rockies, the 1851 "log cathedral" of Bishop John Baptist Miège, S.J., Apostolic Vicar of Kansas under Pope Pius IX known familiarly as "The Bishop East of the Rockies".

-When the Potawatomi left, the Jesuits turned it into a boarding school for boys, until it closed during the depression.
+When the Potawatomi were forcibly removed, the Jesuits turned it into a boarding school for boys, until it closed during the Great Depression.
 After 1931 the 465 acre (1.9 km²) plot hosted the divinity school of St. Louis University.
 With the movement of seminaries to the city after Vatican II, the land was sold and the Jesuit divinity school returned to St. Louis in 1967.